-When you go to the doctor, she treats your complaint — sore throat, upset stomach, insomnia, whatever brought you to see her.
+When you go to the doctor, she treats your complaint — sore throat, upset stomach, insomnia, whatever symptom or trauma brought you to see her.

 When you go to a Reiki practitioner, she treats you — the person suffering from the complaint (or the person who doesn’t have any complaints but knows she will if she doesn’t take care of herself).